JustCircleProd/Matrix/README.md

 # Matrix

+Designed for creating and processing matrices.
+*The subtleties of the operation of individual functions can be found in the comments to them.*

 This is my old course project, so the module will not be updated (uploaded just for my github).

+**Author: VadimKarch (JustCircle).**

                 The matrix class is based on the standard list.
-Designed for creating and processing matrices.
-Author: VadimKarch (JustCircle)

                 Contains overload methods:

                     __init__(self, **kwargs)